osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 set auto-load safe-path /
 ```

 #### You are now ready to flash code!
-Just follow the directions in the Nucleo-L476RG-LED Repositor to program the STM32 Ref board for the first time.
+Just follow the directions in the Nucleo-F446RE-LED Repository to program the club's STM32 Reference boards for the first time.